-Also, the authorities of French Polynesia have declared a state of health emergency with the application of reinforced measures through April 30, 2021.
+The authorities of French Polynesia have declared a state of health emergency with the application of reinforced measures from June 2, 2021.

 A curfew is in effect on the islands of Tahiti and Moorea.
-All trips, circulation or movement in public areas are prohibited, every day, between 10:00 pm and 4:00 am through April 30, 2021 with the possibility to be extended.
+All trips, circulation or movement in public areas are prohibited, from June 9, every day, between 11:00 pm and 4:00 am, 2021.
 The official statement can be downloaded on the website of the High Commission.
 Find the curfew terms and conditions in the frequently asked questions.

 Here are the conditions to prepare your stay: